SJTSA

 Many of us don't realize that head restraints are actually safety devices, designed to protect our head and neck in a crash.
 They are the key to reducing whiplash.

-Head restraints should be positioned so that it cradle your head.
+A head restraint should be positioned so that it cradles your head.
 Be sure to adjust it up or down as needed each time you drive.

 WHY BUCKLE UP IN THE BACK SEAT